LauchieHarvey/stockSimulation/README.md

+# stockSimulation

+## What is it?
-## Monte carlo simulation of stock price to determine optimal buy/sell strategies.
+This is a monte carlo simulation of stock prices and investment performance.
+It has been created to help to determine optimal buy/sell investment strategies.

+## How it works
 ### The simulation of the stock price
-The change in the stock price will be determined as a function of its recent changes and pseudo-randomness.
+The change in the stock price will be determined as a function of its recent changes and pseudo-randomness (random numbers).
 A stock thats price recently dropped by a lot is more likely to drop further in price than a stock that has been stable or increasing.
-In this way, the price of the stock will exhibit an inertia like effect.
+This allows the simulation to mimick the effect of the stock market where it goes through periods of rallies and corrections (ups and downs).

+### The code
+It is written in C. Runs the simulation concurrently with threading.
+Any contributions are much appreciated!